 Am I missing a great program you love?
 Put it in the comments below because I could really use one.

 Adobe Shadow – Free

 If you have ever worked on a mobile web project you know how much of a pain it is to code on your laptop and constantly have to put your work on a port, go to your devices, type in the address and look at your work.
-Adobe Shadow is a new inspection and preview tool that allows front-end web developers and designers to work faster and more efficiently by streamlining the preview process, making it easier to customize websites for mobile devices.
+Adobe Shadow is a new inspection and preview tool that allows front-end web developers and designers to work faster and more efficiently by streamlining the preview process, making it easier to customize websites for mobile devices, allowing people to get mobile web projects to come to fruition a little easier when paired with cheap web hosting able to get these mobile sites live on the internet.
 The program is available for free through Adobe Labs and it is still in beta but the initial focus is on device pairing, synchronous browsing and remote inspection.
 You will need to download the Shadow mobile client from the iOS app store and the Android Market.
 In addition you will need the Google Chrome extension to run Shadow in your browser.
 This was you put the code in your Google Chrome browser it will push the entire site out to multiple devices.
 This way you can see your work instantly, easily and even do remote inspection to optimize the code for particular devices.
 Shadow currently supports Mac and Windows desktop environments.
 You can watch the full demo Adobe Shadow here.

 Best iPhone Prototyping Tool

 The key to any great mobile experience is to get your information architecture and designs into prototypes as soon as possible because there is just substitute for working trying them out on a real device.
 The problem has been that getting those designs quickly onto a device so you can work through your ideas hasn’t been easy.
 Prototypes is an application that can take your Photoshop.
 Illustrator or Fireworks images easily turn them into tappable animated prototypes.